curiousjp/paws/README.md

 ## known bugs

-Sometimes, the program can't take control of spotify if you haven't recently played something in it (i.e. you have no current session with the spotify servers.)
+Sometimes, the program can't take control of spotify if you haven't played something recently (i.e. you have no current session with the spotify servers.)
 Usually playing and pausing anything should fix this.

 It's ugly.
 Full-screen mode (f) doesn't use native resolutions for some reason.